mrzli/date-util/README.md

 #### `unixMillisecondsToUnixSeconds`

 Converts Unix milliseconds timestamp to Unix seconds timestamp.
-It returns the whole number, i.e. the milliseconds part is truncated (seconds are not rounded).
+Milliseconds are truncated, i.e. seconds are not rounded.

+Check [parameters](#parameters) section for more information.

 ```ts
 const output = unixMillisecondsToUnixSeconds(1_704_066_312_614);